spartrekus/Markdown-IeX-/README.md

 - Installation
 > make ; make install

-- Programm
+- Program
-Markdown (IeX) is powered by several programs such as rtfiex, pdfiex, htmliex,... under the Markword suite.
+The program Markdown (IeX) is powered by several programs such as rtfiex, pdfiex, htmliex,... under the Markword suite.

 - Syntax
 You may read the files into manual/